 This ceremony is something just similar to the engagement ceremony.
 In this ceremony, the bride and groom give their acceptance to this new relationship in respective their families.
-Both the families exchange gifts and other things and create new relationships.
+Both families exchange gifts and other things and create new relationships.
 Generally, people invite only their family and friends at this ceremony.

 This ceremony takes place at bride’s house, where the mother of the groom covers the brides head with beautiful red chunni, which indicates that from now onwards she is part of their family and she is supposed to respect and upload the honor and pride of the family.
 In this ceremony, the bride wears clothes and jewelry gifted by her in-laws only.
 Groom marks her head with red sindoor as a sign of commitment.
-After this, groom’s parents offer shagun to the bride and her family as blessing and acceptance of engagement.
+After this, groom’s parents offer shagun to the bride and her family as a blessing and acceptance of engagement.
 Both the family exchange the gifts followed by a lavish celebration with a lot of music and dance performances.

 Usually, on the same day as the chunni ceremony, the bride and the groom exchange rings among close family and their friends as a mark of their engagement to each other.